weaviate/weaviate-io/README.md

 ```

 `yarn` builds the project as a static web site and starts a server to host it.
-`yarn` also opens a broswer window conncted to http://localhost:3000/ where
+`yarn` also opens a browser window connected to http://localhost:3000/ where
 you can see your changes.

 Most changes are reflected live without having to restart the server.

 If you run ``yarn start`` in the foreground (without the "&"), you have to open
-a second ternimal to continue working on the command line.
+a second terminal to continue working on the command line.
 When you open a
 second terminal, be sure to set the correct Node.js version before running
 additional `yarn` commands.